-Young children in child care programs experience a higher incidence of infectious diseases.
-Therefore, there are policies in place to prevent infectious diseases (e.g., immunization policies), to identify children in early stages of disease (e.g., daily health checks) and to exclude children who are ill.
+Young students in student care programs experience a higher incidence of infectious diseases.
+Therefore, there are policies in place to prevent infectious diseases (e.g., immunization policies), to identify students in early stages of disease (e.g., daily health checks) and to exclude students who are ill.